ninehundred/nc-news/README.md

 ## running the project
 ### clone repo using
 - git clone https://github.com/ninehundred/nc-news.git
-### ensure CORS package is installed in back end
+### ensure CORS package is installed in back end:
+- (to allow use of resource can be used on this application)
 - npm install cors
 - git add package.json package-lock.json app.js
 - git commit -m 'allow cross origin resource sharing'
 - git push heroku main

-## to run the build on netlify please
+## to run the build on netlify:
 - create a netlify account
 - npm run build
 - instal the netlify command line with: npm install netlify-cli -g